Azure/Azure-Sentinel/Widgets/Deployment/README.md

 ## Configure individual widgets

-**Find your credentials for Virus Total:**
+### Find your credentials for Virus Total

-- Enter the **API key** defined in your Virus Total account.
+1. Enter the **API key** defined in your Virus Total account.
 You can [sign up](https://aka.ms/SentinelWidgetsRegisterVirusTotal) for a free Virus Total account to get an API key.

-- After you select **Review + create** and deploy the template (see step 2d [above](#enable-enrichment-widgets)), a secret named "Virus Total" will be added to your key vault.
+1. After you select **Review + create** and deploy the template (see step 2d [above](#enable-enrichment-widgets)), a secret named "Virus Total" will be added to your key vault.

-**Find your credentials for AbuseIPDB:**
+### Find your credentials for AbuseIPDB

-- Enter the **API key** defined in your AbuseIPDB account.
+1. Enter the **API key** defined in your AbuseIPDB account.
 You can [sign up](https://aka.ms/SentinelWidgetsRegisterAbuseIPDB) for a free AbuseIPDB account to get an API key.

-- After you select **Review + create** and deploy the template (see step 2d [above](#enable-enrichment-widgets)), a secret named "AbuseIPDB" will be added to your key vault.
+1. After you select **Review + create** and deploy the template (see step 2d [above](#enable-enrichment-widgets)), a secret named "AbuseIPDB" will be added to your key vault.

-**Find your credentials for Anomali:**
+### Find your credentials for Anomali

-- Enter the **username** and **API key** defined in your Anomali account.
+1. Enter the **username** and **API key** defined in your Anomali account.

-- After you select **Review + create** and deploy the template (see step 2d [above](#enable-enrichment-widgets)), a secret named "Anomali" will be added to your key vault.
+1. After you select **Review + create** and deploy the template (see step 2d [above](#enable-enrichment-widgets)), a secret named "Anomali" will be added to your key vault.

-**Find your credentials for Recorded Future:**
+### Find your credentials for Recorded Future

-- Enter your Recorded Future **API key**.
+1. Enter your Recorded Future **API key**.
 Contact your Recorded Future representative to get your API key.
 You can also [apply for a 30-day free trial especially for Sentinel users](https://aka.ms/SentinelWidgetsRegisterRecordedFuture).

-- After you select **Review + create** and deploy the template (see step 2d [above](#enable-enrichment-widgets)), a secret named "Recorded Future" will be added to your key vault.
+1. After you select **Review + create** and deploy the template (see step 2d [above](#enable-enrichment-widgets)), a secret named "Recorded Future" will be added to your key vault.

-**Find your credentials for Microsoft Defender Threat Intelligence (MDTI):**
+### Find your credentials for Microsoft Defender Threat Intelligence (MDTI)

-- The MDTI widget should fetch the data automatically if you have the relevant MDTI license.
+1. The MDTI widget should fetch the data automatically if you have the relevant MDTI license.
 There is no need for credentials.

-- You can check if you have the relevant license, and if necessary, purchase it, at the MDTI official [website](https://www.microsoft.com/en-us/security/business/siem-and-xdr/microsoft-defender-threat-intelligence).
+1. You can check if you have the relevant license, and if necessary, purchase it, at the MDTI official [website](https://www.microsoft.com/en-us/security/business/siem-and-xdr/microsoft-defender-threat-intelligence).

 ## FAQ